Bonterms/Professional-Services-Agreement/README.md

 [Bonterms](https://bonterms.com/) is simplifying commercial contracting through Standard Agreements.
 Our enterprise Cloud Terms, DPA, SLA and Mutual NDA let the parties start from a balanced foundation and negotiate by Cover Page, not redlines.
 The Bonterms Platform will leverage our Standard Agreements to take collaborative dealmaking to the next level.

 ## How the Professional Services Agreement was Created
 The PSA was drafted by the [Bonterms Standard Agreement Committee](https://bonterms.com/committee/).
-The PSA went through [six] major drafts, [three sub-committees (Data, Risk and General Terms)] and multiple meetings, surveys and discussions over [seven] months.
+The PSA went through seven major drafts and multiple meetings, surveys and discussions over eight months.

 ## How to Use
 1. **Review** the PSA Terms with your lawyer.